sanjaybasu/medicaid-transfer-learning/README.md

 ## Contact

-For questions about the code or methodology, please open an issue on GitHub or contact [contact information].
+For questions about the code or methodology, please open an issue on GitHub or contact sanjay.basu@waymarkcare.com.

-## Acknowledgments

-This work was supported by [funding information].
-We thank the state Medicaid programs for providing access to the data used in this analysis.